Your Child’s Therapist Is a VIP!

 What Is a Multiple Relationship in ABA?

 You might want to build a relationship with your child’s therapist outside of their work with your child because you communicate with them regularly, have built trust with them, and know they care deeply about your child.
-While this may sound harmless, the term for such a case is “multiple relationship,” and it is against the behavior analysis code of ethics for therapists.
+While this may sound harmless, the term for such a case is “multiple relationships,” and it is against the behavior analysis code of ethics for therapists.

 Multiple relationships occur when a behavior analyst is involved with a person in a professional capacity and any other capacity at the same time (Bailey & Burch, 2016).
 What is the problem with multiple relationships?
 Multiple relationships should be avoided because they could have harmful effects.
 Multiple relationships can impair judgment and objectivity when it comes to the client (Bailey & Burch, 2016).